kizu/kizu.ru/src/posts/2013-12-05-new-stylus-features/index.en.md

 After we passed the block to the mixin, this block becomes available inside of it as a named argument — `block`.
 You can then use it anywhere inside the mixin using an interpolation[^block-call]:

-[^block-call]: There is a possibility we would add a way of using it without interpolation in the future though
+[^block-call]: There is a possibility we would add a way of using it without interpolation in the future though. <!-- span="2" offset="2" -->

 ``` Stylus
     foo()